Washington, George

 Date of Entry:

-Student information card of Minnie Topa, a member of the Pawnee Nation, who entered the school on August 31, 1882 and died there on August 28, 1894.
+Student information cards of Minnie Topa, a member of the Pawnee Nation, who entered the school on August 31, 1882 and died there on August 28, 1894.
 She was buried in the school cemetery.

 Repository: